Cricut Tips for beginners

 Can I use a household Iron or do I need a heat press?

 Heat press or Iron?
 You can use a household iron but beware of a few issues.
 You can not control or set the temperature for your household iron in the same way you can for a heat press.
 A household iron will have a fabric setting and a heat press has a temperature setting.
-Be sure to check your household irons temperature guide for the fabric setting, to get as close as possible to the needed temperature to avoid burning.
+Be sure to check your household iron temperature guide for the fabric setting, to get as close as possible to the needed temperature to avoid burning.
 Generally speaking, you will need a lot less time with a household iron than a heat press.
 Be sure to check your design after a few seconds, to avoid overheating.

-Do not use steam settings!
+Do not use Steam settings!

 A heat press is designed to cover the entire design for even pressure and temperature.
 You should not move your heatp[ress or iron during application as doing so can move your design and cause wrinkles.